AlexDefrese/Defrese-Social-Network-API/README.md

   ### MIT

   ## <u>Description</u>
-  ### This is the backend of  socail media app, demonstrating CRUD methods for users and posts.
+  ### This is the backend of  social media app, demonstrating CRUD methods for users and posts.

 ## Built With:
 - JavaScript